PatternsTechGit/PT_ServiceOrientedArchitecture/README.md

 # PT - Service Oriented Architecture

+## Monolithic vs Microservices
+A monolithic application is simply deployed on a set of identical servers behind a load balancer.
+In contrast, a microservice application typically consists of a large number of services.
+Each service will have multiple runtime instances.
+And each instance need to be configured, deployed, scaled, and monitored.

+## About this exercise

+In this exercise we will

+* Create a new ASP.NET Core Web API
+* Create class library projects (Entities, Infrastructure, and Services)
+* Create Entity Model for Account and Transaction
+* Initialize the data using **List**
+* Create and inject the Transaction Service
+* Finally, consume the data using API endpoint in Web API project

+## Design Patterns
 There are different design pattens to architect monolithic APIs few of famous patterns are;
 - Service Oriented Architecture (SOA)
 - Command Query Responsibility Segregation (CQRS)